UniCourt/Website-Workshop2/README.md

-# Introduction to HTML and CSS - Day 2
+# Introduction to HTML and CSS - Workshop 2

 Build your own website with our one-day workshop on understanding HTML and CSS.
 Learn how to,
    - Structure HTML elements.